pfiadeiro/DP-200-201/Azure Databricks.md

-## Azure Databricks
+# Azure Databricks

 Azure Databricks is a data analytics platform optimized for the Microsoft Azure cloud services platform.
 Azure Databricks offers three environments for developing data intensive applications: Databricks SQL, Databricks Data Science & Engineering, and Databricks Machine Learning.

 **Databricks SQL** provides an easy-to-use platform for analysts who want to run SQL queries on their data lake, create multiple visualization types to explore query results from different perspectives, and build and share dashboards.

 **Databricks Data Science & Engineering** provides an interactive workspace that enables collaboration between data engineers, data scientists, and machine learning engineers.
 For a big data pipeline, the data (raw or structured) is ingested into Azure through Azure Data Factory in batches, or streamed near real-time using Apache Kafka, Event Hub, or IoT Hub.
 This data lands in a data lake for long term persisted storage, in Azure Blob Storage or Azure Data Lake Storage.
-As part of your analytics workflow, use Azure Databricks to read data from multiple data sources and turn it into breakthrough insights using Spark.
+As part of an analytics workflow, Databricks can be used to read data from multiple data sources and turn it into insights using Spark.

 **Databricks Machine Learning** is an integrated end-to-end machine learning environment incorporating managed services for experiment tracking, model training, feature development and management, and feature and model serving.

 To address the problems seen on other Big Data platforms, Azure Databricks was optimized from the ground up, with a focus on performance and cost-efficiency in the cloud.
 Some of its key capabilities are:
-- High-speed connectors to Azure storage services, such as Azure - Blob Store and Azure Data Lake
+- High-speed connectors to Azure storage services, such as Azure Blob Store and Azure Data Lake
 - Auto-scaling and auto-termination of Spark clusters to minimize costs
 - Caching
 - Indexing
 - Advanced query optimization

-### Azure Databricks Platform Architecture
+## Azure Databricks Platform Architecture

 ![Platform Architecture](images/databricks-platform-architecture.png)